satansdeer/typescript-workshop/README.md

 ## Prerequisites

-* Node and npm installed
+- Node and npm installed
-* VSCode installed
+- VSCode installed
+- Basic React knowledge

 ---

-## Intro (about me, what we are going to learn)
+## Intro

 Me - Maksim, blablabla...

+## What Will We Learn

+- How to bootstrap typescript-react app
+- What are main differences from regular react app
+- How to use type definitions for external libraries

+## What Are We Not Going To learn

+- How to convert existing project from typescript
+- We are not going to cover all the Typescript features

 ## ACTIVITY: Setup VSCode and Typescript

 VScode supports typescript highlighting, you only need to install the typescript compiler.

-Don't forget to create vscode workspace.

 ```
 npm install -g typescript